dair-ai/ML-YouTube-Courses/README.md

 # 📺 ML YouTube Courses

-At DAIR.AI we ❤️ open education.
-In this repo we share some of the best and most recent machine learning courses available on YouTube.
+At DAIR.AI we ❤️ open AI education.
+In this repo, we regularly index and organize some of the best and most recent machine learning courses available on YouTube.

 **Machine Learning**